Featured Event

 Coffee Connection

-Coffee Connection is taking a break for the summer and will return in September.
-Registration for the Sept.
-11, 2025, Coffee Connection will open in June.
-Stay tuned for that.
-See you this fall for more engaging discussions on topics relevant to Indigenous business.
-Ask questions and learn more about the latest news impacting Indigenous business.
+Coffee Connection is taking a break for the summer and will return in the fall.
+More registration information will follow at a later date, so stay tuned for those details.
+See you this fall for more engaging discussions on topics impacting Indigenous business.

 Awards